 All employees work remotely and thus Nexleaf does not lease any corporate office space in the United States.
 Nexleaf lease office space in Nairobi under a multi-year operating lease agreement which expires July 31, 2025.
-The lease requires a monthly remittance of \$287 as of December 31, 2022.
-Total occupancy expense amounted to \$14,409 and \$71,752 for the years ended December 31, 2022 and 2021, respectively.
+The lease requires a monthly remittance of \$301 as of December 31, 2023.
+Total occupancy expense amounted to \$5,175 and \$14,409 for the years ended December 31, 2023 and 2022, respectively.

-10. Right of Use Asset - Premises
+10. Operating Right of Use Asset - Premises

-In accordance with ASU 2016-02, Leases, Nexleaf is required to reflect the present value of future operating lease payments (discounted at an appropriate borrowing rate) as a "Right of Use" asset and a corresponding lease liability.
+In accordance with ASU 2016-02, Leases, Nexleaf is required to reflect the present value of future operating lease payments (discounted at an appropriate borrowing rate) as an "Operating Right of Use" asset and a corresponding operating lease liability.